 About Dockley Ranch Camp

 Enjoy a quiet view of the hills and the stars at our retreat in the southern Missouri Ozarks.
-Our hilltop cabin, accessible by car, has a double bed on the ground level, a double bed up in the sleeping loft, and a twin bed in the sleeping loft.
+Our hilltop cabin, accessible by car, but on a rustic gravel road, has a double bed on the ground level, a double bed up in the sleeping loft, and a twin bed in the sleeping loft.
 A switchback trail takes you down to our private waterfall through the oak forest and the trail loops around approximately 30 acres.
 We raise alpacas, goats, and chickens and we have 4 livestock guardian dogs.
 This cabin has electricity, but no indoor toilet or sink.
-Our rainwater catchment tank can be used for hand-washing and showering and our scenic toilets are private with a natural view.
+Our rainwater catchment tank can be used for hand-washing and cold water showering.
+A flush toilet is a short walk away at the pavilion bathhouse.
 Outdoor activities within driving distance include renting canoes nearby on Beaver Creek at Brownbranch, driving the Glade Top Trail (part of Mark Twain Nat'l Forest), hiking Hercules Glade Wilderness area and more.
 On a Saturday night, head to the Oldfield Opry for local music and open jam session.
 There are 3 other places near the cabin to pitch a tent, or hike into the woods for the camp site of your choice.

 - Listing type: Private

 - Accommodation: Lodging